-Strategy deployment, known in Lean circles as Hoshin Kanri or Policy Deployment, is a technique for ensuring that the strategic goals and objectives of an organization drive activities at every level.
-The goal is to ensure consistent direction and clear communications so that every employee pulls in the same direction (toward True North) at the same time.
-The approach aims to ensure that the corporate objectives (Strategy), management plans (Tactics), and the tasks accomplished by all employees (Operations) are in tight alignment.
-It serves as something of a feedback loop with goals and progress indicators coming from the top down, with results coming back from the bottom up.
+Policy deployment, known in Lean circles as Hoshin Kanri or Strategy Deployment, is a technique for ensuring that an organization's strategic goals and objectives drive activities at every level.
+The goal is to provide consistent direction and clear communications so that every employee pulls in the same direction (toward "True North") simultaneously.
+The strategic planning process aims to ensure that the corporate objectives (Strategy), management plans (Tactics), and the tasks accomplished by all employees (Operations) are in sync with each other.

-There are four critical phases of strategy deployment.
-This first part of our two-part post focuses on phase one.
+There are four phases of strategy deployment.

 Phase 1 – Create the Strategic Plan

 Strategy deployment begins with the creation of the plan.
 It is crafted to address several critical long-range goals of the organization.
 Many teams focus on game-changing, breakthrough objectives that the organization can achieve in three to five years.
 It also includes the annual goals that must be completed in the current or upcoming year to set the stage for long-term success.

 Some things to keep in mind when crafting the strategy are: